GreatL/MSDGAD/README.md

   and long-term behavioral trends
 - A unified framework applicable to both financial and communication networks

-An overview of the framework is illustrated in Fig. 1 of the paper.
+An overview of the framework
 ![](https://github.com/GreatL/MSDGAD/raw/main/MSDGAD.png)
 ---